Settlements, departures, rumors: Ailes exit shakes Fox News to its core

 By removing her from the airwaves immediately, Fox News executives were sending a message: that no one host or commentator or reporter is bigger than Fox as a whole.

 "We have a deep bench" is a mantra among the bosses.
 And it is accurate.
-But the network faces a big challenge next year when the contracts for all three prime time hosts -- Kelly, Bill O'Reilly and Sean Hannity -- are set to expire.
+But the network faces a big challenge next year when the contracts for two of its remaining prime time hosts -- Kelly and Bill O'Reilly -- are set to expire.

-Even before then, Shine and Abernethy have to find a new host for Van Susteren's pivotal time slot, which leads into O'Reilly and the rest of prime time.
+More urgently, Shine and Abernethy have to find a new host for Van Susteren's pivotal time slot, which leads into O'Reilly and the rest of prime time.
 Veteran anchorman Brit Hume is taking over the time slot, but only through Election Day.

 On the bright side for Fox, the talent revolt by Ailes loyalists that was rumored back in July never actually transpired.

-Note: Correction: An earlier version of this story stated that Sean Hannity's contract was set to expire in 2017.
-It actually extends through 2020.